drud/ddevcom/docroot/content/plugins/social-pug/readme.txt

 * Misc: New optimised icon font for the icons, that is smaller in size

 = 1.1.5 =
-* New: Settings page with option to disable the Open Graph tags printed by Social Pug
+* New: Settings page with option to disable the Open Graph tags printed by Grow by Mediavine

 = 1.1.4 =
 * Misc: Code clean up and minor performance improvements